ChahwanSong/dms-scheduler/README.md

 ## Overview
 - Receives task submissions from `dms-frontend` and updates task metadata (status, logs, parameters, results) in Redis.
 - Executes work asynchronously (placeholder execution prints the payload) and updates task state as it runs.
+- Tracks Kubernetes jobs associated with a task in Redis so cancellation survives restarts and can be routed to the right workload.
 - Supports task cancellation, priority changes, and administrative blocking of incoming requests.
 - All APIs are exposed via FastAPI and designed for Kubernetes-friendly logging and configuration through environment variables.